OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 After the route exists, the workstation should be able to reach the virtual machines running on the frontend without further configuration.

-## GPU Configuration - Host
+## GPU Configuration

 If the OpenNebula evaluation involves GPU management, GPU should be configured in pass-through mode.
-For the detailed process check [our official documentation](https://docs.opennebula.io/7.0/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough/)
+For the detailed process check [this guide from the official documentation]({{% relref "/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough" %}}).
 Overall, a GPU configuration in OpenNebula consists from 2 main stages:
 - Host preparation and driver configuration
 - OpenNebula settings for PCI pass-through devices

+### Host Configuration

 To prepare the OpenNebula host complete the following steps:
 - Check that IOMMU was enabled on the host using the following command: